Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Mean-field dynamo models

 with

 where $\tau_{\rm corr}$ is the correlation time for the turbulent flow.
 Note that the $\alpha$-term is proportional to the (negative) \indexit{kinetic helicity} kinetic helicity [($\pr{\bf v}\cdot(\nabla\times\pr{\bf v})$)] of the turbulence, which requires a break of reflectional symmetry.
-In stellar interiors and planetary metallic cores alike, this anisotropy is provided by the Coriolis force.
-Small-scale turbulence thus impacts the induction equation for the mean-field in two ways: it introduces a field-aligned electromotive force (the $\alpha$-term), which acts as a source term and is called the \indexit{$\alpha$ effect} '$\alpha$-effect', and an enhanced \indexit{turbulent diffusion} 'turbulent diffusion' (the $\beta$-term), associated with the folding action of the turbulent flow.
+In stellar interiors and planetary metallic cores alike, this anisotropy is provided by the Coriolis \indexit{Coriolis force}force.
+Small-scale turbulence thus impacts the induction equation for the mean-field in two ways: it introduces a field-aligned electromotive force (the $\alpha$-term), which acts as a source term and is called the \indexit{dynamo!$\alpha$ effect}'$\alpha$-effect', and an enhanced \indexit{turbulent!diffusion} 'turbulent diffusion' (the $\beta$-term), associated with the folding action of the turbulent flow.
 In principle, the $\alpha$ and $\beta$ coefficients can be calculated from the lowest-order statistics of the turbulent flow.
-In practice, more often than not they are chosen {\em a priori}, although with care taken to embody in these choices what can be learned from mean-field theory.\activity{Take the mean-field induction equation Eq.~(\ref{mfi}) and the expression for Eq.~(\ref{emf}) as in Eq.~(\ref{eq:emf2}) to find a mean-field form of the general induction equation Eq.~(\ref{induction}).
-Group the 'diffusive' terms together.
-Estimate the order of magnitude of the advection, $\alpha$, and diffusive terms.
-For these order of magnitude comparisons, approximate for the mean field $\nabla \approx 1/R_\odot$; in solar near-surface layers 'small-scale' random walk leads to $\beta \approx 300$\,km$^2$/s; the large-scale advective term of the surface meridional flow has an average value of order 5\,m/s (peaking at about 15\,m/s); estimate $\tau_{\rm corr}$ from this value of $\beta$ with Eq.~(\ref{eq:SOCA}), which corresponds to the characteristic evolutionary time scale of the dispersing supergranular convection; with that, estimate $\alpha$ using the characteristic supergranulation length scale of $30,000$\,km; then compare the order-of-magnitude values of the three terms expressed as time scales for the magnetic field.
-Note that the 'turbulent diffusivity' $\beta$ far exceeds the 'resistive diffusivity' $\eta_{\rm }$ in stellar dynamos (and see Activity~\ref{act:surfacediffusion} how the above helps in understanding how surface flux dispersal can be described quite well by a random-walk diffusive description).\mylabel{act:meanfieldequation}}
+In practice, more often than not they are chosen {\em a priori}, although with care taken to embody in these choices what can be learned from mean-field theory.\sactivity{$\circledS$ {\em Show:} (a) Take the mean-field induction equation Eq.~(\ref{mfi}) and the expression for Eq.~(\ref{emf}) as approximated in Eq.~(\ref{eq:emf2}) to find a mean-field form of the general induction equation Eq.~(\ref{induction}).
+Group the 'diffusive' ($\eta$, $\beta$) terms together. (b) Using the values for the solar meridional flow and random-walk diffusive dispersal below, estimate the order of magnitude of the advection, $\alpha$, and diffusive terms.
+For these order of magnitude comparisons, approximate for the mean field $\nabla \approx 1/R_\odot$; in solar near-surface layers 'small-scale' supergranular random walk with $\pr{\bf v}$ or order 0.1\,km/s leads to $\beta \approx 300$\,km$^2$/s; the large-scale advective term of the surface meridional flow has an average value of order $\avr{\vv} =5$\,m/s (reaching a mid-latitude maximum of about 15\,m/s); estimate $\tau_{\rm corr}$ from this value of $\beta$ with Eq.~(\ref{eq:SOCA}), which corresponds to the characteristic evolutionary time scale of the dispersing supergranular convection; with that, estimate $\alpha$ using the characteristic supergranulation length scale of $30,000$\,km; then compare the order-of-magnitude values of the three terms expressed as time scales for the magnetic field.
+Note that the 'turbulent diffusivity' $\beta$ far exceeds the 'resistive diffusivity' $\eta_{\rm }$ in stellar dynamos (and see Activity~\ref{act:surfacediffusion} how the above helps in understanding how surface flux dispersal can be described quite well by a random-walk diffusive description).\mylabel{act:meanfieldequation} \solution{meanfieldequation}}